HHHao-1/Learning/杂记/CET-4.md

 we can see clearly that ... .
 we can directly conclude that ... .

-In the end（Therefore）, we call on everyone to pay more attention to ... .
+In the end（Therefore）, we call on everyone to pay more attentions to ... .
 ```

 ```